ankita-lal8/konnect-team-interview-frontend-exercise/README.md

 Each component folder shall contain it's unit test cases.

+## Additional Requirements Achieved

+- Search supports debounce and hitting Enter to trigger
+- Service details must be triggerable by a link
+- Service details should display service name and visually highlight the displayed service's card

+## Stretch goal

+- Hover avatar will display user info card

 ## Trade Offs

 - Have written example unit test cases for PageHome, error and loading states, ServiceCard and Sidebar.